gkrishnan/gkrishnan.github.io/_posts/2015-06-09-apache-spark-part3-hello-world.md

 *--class*:   Specifies the entrypoint to your app<br/>
 *--master*:  Specifies the master URL for your cluser.
-Not particularly relevant in this case since it is running locally<br/>
+In this case, Spark runs locally with 4 worker threads.
+Ideally you should set it to local[K], where K is the number of cores in your machine <br/>
 The last argument specifies the path to the jar file you generated using `sbt package`<br/>